plasgroup/escort/README.md

 ## Benchmark

-Benchmark programs require additional libraries: `libevent`
+Benchmark programs require additional libraries: `libevent` and `libjemalloc`.
+Note that this `libjemalloc` is a standard one, not `libjemallocescort.so`.

 TODO